Geoff Brabham: Personal life

-He is the son of three-time Formula One World Champion Jack Brabham.
+Brabham is the son of three-time Formula One World Champion Jack Brabham.
 He has two younger brothers; Gary and David.
 Geoff teamed with David to win the 1997 Bathurst 1000 in a BMW, becoming the only brothers to have combined to win the race.
 Although the most successful of the second generation of racing Brabhams, unlike his siblings he did not compete in World Championship Formula One.

 Married to Roseina Brabham, a multi-time jet-ski champion, Brabham has retired from competition himself to focus on his son Matthew's racing career.
 After a successful karting career, Matthew moved into international open-wheel racing and the Road to Indy ladder; he is also a three-time Stadium Super Trucks champion.

 Awards

-He was inducted in the Motorsports Hall of Fame of America in 2004.
+Brabham was inducted in the Motorsports Hall of Fame of America in 2004.
 In 2014, Brabham was assigned as the chief director of Nissan and its developer Nismo.